Skip to main content

 Notice

-Please refer to section Navigating Channel Properties, Plug-ins, and Parameter Pages in the Control Area to know how to access the Macro properties in the software and from your controller.
+Refer to section Navigating Channel properties, Plug-ins, and Parameter pages to know how to access the Macro properties.

 Each Macro Control can be assigned to one destination with the full range of the selected parameter.
 On the other hand, the same parameter can be the destination of more than one Macro Control.